helenclx/leilukin-site/src/shrines/starwarskotor/guides/kotor-sandral-matale-feud-guide.md

 ### 1\.
 Convincing Ahlan and Nurik to sort out their differences and allow their children to stay together as a couple.

 If you want to do a Light Side playthrough, this would be the best outcome.
 However, you need to pass a Hard difficulty Persuasion check to get this ending.
-If you want to learn more about the Persuade mechanic in KotOR, you can check out [this page](https://strategywiki.org/wiki/Star_Wars:_Knights_of_the_Old_Republic/Skills#Persuade){target="_blank"}.
+If you want to learn more about the Persuade mechanic in KotOR, you can check out [StretegyWiki's page about Skills in {% cite "KotOR" %}](https://strategywiki.org/wiki/Star_Wars:_Knights_of_the_Old_Republic/Skills#Persuade){target="_blank"}.
 Since you will likely be at level 10 when you do this quest, you need at least 10 points in your Persuade skill to have a decent chance to pass the check.

 As for the dialogue choices, after Ahlan rants about him getting revenge, you need to choose **"You two just need to calm down."**